Macanese Patois: Spanish

-Some words were also derived from Spanish.
+Some Macanese terms were also derived from Spanish.
 Words of Spanish origin came via a small number of Latinos who settled in the ports of Macau amidst the Manila Galleon trade.
 Because Spanish and Portuguese are both Iberian Romance languages, many words may be similar and the real origin may not be clear.
 For instance, adiós ("goodbye") may directly derive from the Spanish adiós with no apparent intermediate in Portuguese adeus; or chiste ("joke") deriving from Galician or Spanish chiste.
 Some words may instead derive from Spanish via Portuguese, for instance panhâ ("to take") from Spanish apañar via Portuguese apanhar; or xicra ("teacup") from Spanish jícara (ultimately of Nahuatl origin) via Portuguese xícara.

 While certain de-diphthongized words exist in forms similar to their Spanish counterparts, such as Portuguese dous ("two") becoming dôs in Macanese (compare Spanish dos), it is uncertain the extent to which Spanish may have actually influenced said de-diphthongization process, and the similar resultant vowel may largely be a coincidence.